ragents/ragents/ragents-js-api.md

 * `err`     - on error, the error object
 * `ragents` - on success, an array of `RAgent` objects

+The typical way to see what agents are available when a client connects to a session, and get all the agents created after that, would be to add a listener to the event `ragentCreated{ragent}`, and then call this method.
+Due to timing, the same objects may appear in both.
+You shouldn't miss any, however, if you listen to the event, before calling this method.

+The alternative would be to poll for the agents by calling this method every few seconds.

 event `close{}`
 --------------------------------------------------------------------------------